Matex600/Fat-Stack-Coffee/README.md

 ## Media

-All of these images below have been acquired for non-commercial use and for education and teaching purposes only I do not intend to profit from said images.
+All of these images below have been acquired for non-commercial use and education and teaching purposes only I do not intend to profit from said images.

-* [Site Bear Logo](https://www.creativefabrica.com/) I purchased this logo from Creative fabrica and have a license to use it.
+* [Site Bear Logo](https://www.creativefabrica.com/) I purchased this logo from Creative Fabrica and have a license to use it.

 ## Product Images